-On December 19, 2017, the U.S. Securities and Exchange Commission (the "SEC") declared effective the Registration Statement on Form F-1 (File No. 333-220755) (the "Registration Statement") of Acasti Pharma Inc. (the "Company").
+On December 19, 2017, the U.S. Securities and Exchange Commission (the "SEC") declared effective the Registration Statement on Form F-1 (File No. 333-220755) (the "Original Registration Statement") of Acasti Pharma Inc. (the "Company").

-This Amendment No. 1 to Post-Effective Amendment No. 1 to the Registration Statement (the "Post-Effective Amendment") is being filed pursuant to the undertakings in Item 9 of the Registration Statement to (i) include an updated prospectus relating to the offering and sale of the common shares of the Company issuable upon exercise of warrants and (ii) update and supplement the information contained in the Registration Statement to include the information contained in the Company's Annual Report on Form 20-F for the fiscal year ended March 31, 2018 that was filed with the SEC on June 29, 2018.
+On October 17, 2018, the SEC subsequently declared effective a Post-Effective Amendment No. 1 to the Original Registration Statement pursuant to which the Company (i) included an updated prospectus relating to the offering and sale of the common shares of the Company issuable upon exercise of warrants and (ii) updated and supplemented the information contained in the Original Registration Statement to incorporate by reference the information contained in the Company's Annual Report on Form 20-F for the fiscal year ended March 31, 2018 that was filed with the SEC on June 29, 2018.